riscv/docs-dev-guide/README.md

 gem install asciidoctor-bibtex
 ```

-For information on how to implement citations, see the example.pdf in this repo.
+For information on how to implement links to the bibliography from within the text, see the example.pdf in this repo.

-## AsciiDoc headers
+## AsciiDoc book headers

-Most of the information in the book headers for RISC-V AsciiDoc content contain information that relates to the fully functional pdf build that enables, among other things, numbered headings, a TOC, running headers and footers, footnotes at chapter ends, custom fonts, admonitions, an index, and an optional colophon.
+Attributes in the book headers for RISC-V AsciiDoc content control aspects of the pdf build.
+Together with the `risc-v_spec-pdf.yml` file, they enable, among other things, numbered headings, a TOC, running headers and footers, footnotes at chapter ends, custom fonts, admonitions, an index, and an optional colophon.

 For shorter documents, you have the option of using a report header.